Retirement should be the longest holiday of your life, so many of us will be looking at ways we can boost our income when we stop work.

 The report estimated that around a third (36%) of adults are likely to be able to enjoy a ‘comfortable’ lifestyle in retirement, with an annual income of at least £43,100, which should be enough to pay for luxuries including several holidays a year and includes the State Pension.
 The remaining 11% are on track to experience a ‘moderate’ standard of living in retirement.

 The State Pension often forms the bedrock of people’s retirement income.
-The new full State is currently £221.20 a week in the 2024/25 tax year, and is set to increase by £460 in April 2025, in line with wages growth.
-Find out more in our article State Pension set to increase by £460 in 2025.
+The new full State Pension is currently £221.20 a week in the 2024/25 tax year, and is set to increase by £472 in April 2025, in line with wages growth, whilst the basic State Pension will increase by £363 a year in 2025, from £169.50 a week to £176.45.
+Find out more in our article What will the State Pension be in 2025?

 Ways to boost your income in retirement